ADD Empathy – 101

 I knew what would happen if I didn’t write it down right then and there:

-Since my ADD brain doesn’t filter environmental stimuli automatically – as does yours – I became all too aware of the increase in impatience behind me whether I asked for a repeat of the total or fumbled with my receipt to find it there.
+Since my ADD brain doesn’t filter environmental stimuli automatically – as do the brains of the neurotypical majority – I became all too aware of the increase in impatience behind me whether I asked for a repeat of the total or fumbled with my receipt to find it there.
 I could hear it: those imperceptable-to-others sighs, the shuffling, the under-the-breath moans and groans.
 MORE pressure.

 What was the name of this store again?
 Gone from my mind with my attempt to hurry myself along.
 Do I ask, or do I leave without writing it down?
 Is it somewhere on this receipt?
 On a sign large enough to see from here?